frc3324/3324Documentation/src/git-intro.md

 ```shell
 $ git commit -m <message>
 ```
-Make sure to change “<message>” to a simple changelog message, for example “Changed README.md” This is not best practice but it’s okay for now.
+Make sure to change `<message>` to a simple changelog message, for example “Changed README.md” This is not best practice but it’s okay for now.

 Finally, to push the code to the repository, run: